zecollokaris/Github-Emoji-Cheat-Sheet/README.md

 After sending a application to a **software developer job** where one of the qualifications was **Having a strong sense of humor.**

-I decided to add a couple of laughing emojis to make my repository more humourous. :smile:
+**I decided to add a couple of laughing emojis to make my repository more humourous.** :smile:

 Anyway I just remembered how I really strugged at first to get emojis on github.
-So I decided to add up with this coz im sure it will really help in making your Markdown files very colourful.
+So I decided to add up with this coz im sure it will **really help in making your Markdown files very colourful**.

 A one pager listing the different emojis supported on [Campfire](http://campfirenow.com/),